 Section III of CUET UG comprises a single paper.
 The paper is called the GAT or General Aptitude Test.

-Note: Admission to all the dropped language courses and domain subjects will be based entirely on the student's General Aptitude Test (GAT) performance in CUET 2025.
+Note: Admission to all the dropped language courses and domain subjects will be based entirely on the student's General Aptitude Test (GAT) performance in CUET.

-Download the CUET Previous Year's Question Papers for all subjects from CUET 2022, 2023, and 2024 - absolutely FREE!
+Download the CUET Previous Year's Question Papers for all subjects from CUET 2022-2025 - absolutely FREE!

 Download NowThe CUET 2026 exam pattern allows students to attempt the test in 13 languages.
 English & Hindi are two languages that the candidates can choose from in any state of India.
-The other 11 regional languages are primarily available in the states where the population mainly speaks it.
+The other 11 regional languages are primarily available in the states where the population mainly speaks them.
 Below is a detailed list of the CUET exam pattern - medium of the exam (language option).
+Also, a brief list of which language is available in which locations.

 CUET exam pattern - Medium of questions